thienle210303/CuHackit25/README.md

 - **AWS Location Services**: Used to resolve building names to full addresses for event locations.
 - **Gemini API**: For summarizing event descriptions and providing relevant summaries.
 - **BeautifulSoup**: A Python library for web scraping, used to gather data from the Clemson University official website.
+- **AWS BedRock***:  Used to suggest events based on user input in the search bar.
+It helps recommend events relevant to the user's preferences.

 ### Frontend: